doomedcat17/scpier/README.md

 **SCPier is still in its early state.
 Check [Status](#status).**

-SCPier is Java API for retrieving SCPs, Tales and other content directly form [SCP Foundation Wiki](http://www.scpwiki.com/)
+SCPier is Java API for retrieving SCPs, Tales and other content directly from [SCP Foundation Wiki](http://www.scpwiki.com/)

 **I don't own any of the provided data**, so please check out [Licensing Guide](https://scp-wiki.wikidot.com/licensing-guide) if you consider commercial use.